Many bewildered marketing managers trouble measuring the impact of marketing efforts and making sense of disparate data sources.

 59 of those went to Salesforce and 6 generated opportunities.
 The opportunity value was $285,500, with an expected revenue of $108,000 — a 406% return on investment.

-He was pleased with this data and was convinced that our AdWords services were still worth his time.
+He was pleased with this data and was convinced that our Google Ads management services were still worth his time.

 b) How A Large Event Set-Up Company With A Wide Range of Customers Made The Data Easy to Understand